 Language Translation

 Google made headlines a few years ago with their Translate app, which can detect words in images and translate them into another language.
 It was one of the first real-world AR examples.
-You simply point your phone at a site in any language and the app will translate the image to English (or another language) in real time.
+You point your phone at a site in any language and the app will translate the image to English (or another language) in real time.

 Car Maintenance

-An AR app like I-Mechanic allows you to digitally view car diagnostic and maintenance information.
+AR apps like I-Mechanic and WorxAR allow you to digitally view car diagnostic and maintenance information.
 The app suggests potential fixes and points out trouble areas with your vehicle.
-This allows people without any car maintenance experience to understand and learn about issues with their vehicle.
+This allows people without car maintenance experience to understand and learn about issues with their vehicles.

 What if AR could help you build your own home?
-And could audit your results in real time as you built it.
+And could audit your results in real-time as you built it.
 Pretty cool, huh?

 Interactive Books